leobudima/elogii-blog/content/4pl-complete-guide.md

 * Healthcare and Pharmacy
 * Field Services
 * E-Commerce and Retail
-* Groceries, Food and Beverages
+* Groceries, Food, and Beverages

 Let's look at each a little deeper: